quantified-uncertainty/squiggle/packages/ai/files/squiggleDocs.md

 ## Integration

-Danger.integrateFunctionBetweenWithNumIntegrationPoints: (f: Function, min: Number, max: Number, numIntegrationPoints: Number) => Number
+Danger.integrateFunctionBetweenWithNumIntegrationPoints: (f: Lambda, min: Number, max: Number, numIntegrationPoints: Number) => Number
 Integrates the function `f` between `min` and `max`, and computes `numIntegrationPoints` in between to do so.

 Note that the function `f` has to take in and return numbers.
 To integrate a function which returns distributions, use: